BOOK: The Street Art Manual: A Guide To Hacking The City’ by Bill Posters, Laurence King Publishing

 Book Depository (free global shipping)

-With all the intense concern with public health right now it feels off to even be speaking of such things however I am pleased to announce that my latest book ‘The Street Art Manual: A Guide To Hacking the City’ will be released globally on 3rd September 2020 in three language (English, French, Spanish).
+With all the intense concern with public health right now it feels off to even be speaking of such things however I am pleased to announce that my latest book ‘The Street Art Manual: A Guide To Hacking the City’ will be released globally on 3rd September 2020 in four language (English, German, French, Spanish).

 The Street Art Manual includes includes chapters such as ‘A Guide to Hacking Urban Space’, ‘Trespass/Access/Infiltrate’, ‘Operating in Public Space’ and tactical sections that cover the history, processes and practical advice for 11 forms of art in public space (Graffiti, Stencilling, Paste-ups, Subvertising, Large-scale Murals, Yarn Bombing, Guerrilla Theatre, Banner Drop, Guerrilla Projection, Projectiles, Aerial Art).